program247365/engineering-blogs/README.md

+## Overview

+In learning about what tech/startups are doing in their engineering departments, it was often pretty awesome to look at their 'tech blogs' that they have setup.
+Often they'd talk about the cutting edge stuff they would be doing.

+With that I wanted to aggregate them into a nice site, to browse these posts to their blogs.
+Thus this little side project started: Engineering Blogs.
+It started as just a list in the readme, but then I wanted to build a website around it.

 ## Todo

+- Host site on my digital ocean acct when ready
 - ~~Use Hapi to provide backend API (blogs/all, blogs/{blogId}, etc)~~
 - ~~annotate with swagger-ui~~
 - ~~Use efficient rss parser~~